saleor/saleor/docs/guides/payments.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A transaction token is a signed data blob that includes configuration and authorization information required by the payment provider.
+A transaction token is a signed data blob that includes configuration and authorization information required by the payment gateway.

 These should not be reused; a new transaction token should be generated for each payment request.